dancodery/electronic-codebook-image-demonstration/README.md

 you can feed in your own Bitmap file as an argument.

 <img src='JavaDuke.bmp'><img src='ecb_enc.bmp'>

-On the left image you see the Java Duke which we're encrypting in this program.
+On the left image you see the Java Duke which we encrypt in this program.
+The duke is divided into a certain number of blocks.
+Each block is AES encrypted.
+As you can see the blocks are encrypted the same way.
+This enables us to see objects in the image even that it is AES encrypted.
+So think twice the next time before using ECB.

+Please give me a star if you like this repo ;=)

+Copyright 2017 **© Daniel Gockel**